 Kasungu is situated in the central region, bordering Zambia, 175km away from Lilongwe.
-It was established as a National Park in 1970 and is well known for its archaeological sites and rock paintings.
-It’s 2500km2 and the second largest National Park.
-It is currently being rehabilitated by the Department of National Parks.
+It was established as a national park in 1970 and is well known for its archaeological sites and rock paintings.
+It’s 2500km2 and the second largest national park in the country.
+It is currently being rehabilitated by the Department of National Parks and Wildlife.

 Kasungu National Park suffered from poaching but elephant and antelopes can still be seen easily.
 Lifupe Lake is home for a large number of hippos.
 It is also possible to spot small herds of zebras as well as some predators such as leopards, hyenas, servals or jackals.
 As elsewhere in Malawi, the birdwatcher is well catered for.